mogill/ems/README.md

 <br><br>
-## Synchronization As a Property of the Data, Not a Duty for Tasks
+## Synchronization as a Property of the Data, Not a Duty for Tasks

 EMS internally stores tags that are used for synchronization of user data, allowing synchronization to happen independently of the number or kind of processes accessing the data.
-The tags can be thought of as being in one of three states, <em>Empty,
-  Full,</em> or <em>Read-Only</em>, and the EMS primitives enforce atomic access through automatic state transitions.
+The tags can be thought of as being in one of three states, <em>Empty, Full,</em> or <em>Read-Only</em>, and the EMS intrinsic functions enforce atomic access through automatic state transitions.

-The EMS array may be indexed directly using an integer, or using a key mapping of any primitive type.
+The EMS array may be indexed directly using an integer, or using a key-index mapping from any primitive type.
 When a map is used, the key and data itself are updated atomically.